 If you pay your first 5 payments on time with the Capital One card, you’ll be granted a higher credit line.
 You won’t need to make any extra deposit for this.
 This is a great feature for secured cards, which tend to have very low credit limits.

-You’ll get an APR of 26.99% with the Capital One Secured Mastercard for purchases and balance transfers.
+You’ll get an APR of 26.99% (Variable) with the Capital One Secured Mastercard for purchases and balance transfers.
 That’s pretty similar to the 25.24% Variable you’ll get with the Discover it Secured.
 There is no intro balance transfer offer with the Capital One card, but secured cards like these aren’t meant for balance transfers anyway.

 Anyone is able to access Capital One’s free CreditWise® service, whether he or she is a cardholder or not.
 CreditWise provides a way to monitor your credit along with helpful tips, a valuable tool for anyone trying to build or rebuild a credit history.